hpcoloma/project-portfolio-2/README.md

 ## **Project Introduction**<a name="introduction"></a>
 ### PayCalcs IE
-PayCalcs IE is a web based calculator designed to calculate net pay base on your total income, tax deductions, and other personal circumstances.
+Welcome to PayCalcs IE!
+This is a web based calculator designed to calculate net pay base on your total income, tax deductions, and other personal circumstances.
 This will help you estimate your take-home pay by taking into consideration tax regulations and allowances.
+Whether you are an individual planning your finances or a business owner managing your payroll, this calculator will help you simplify the process.

 ### [Link to live project](https://hpcoloma.github.io/project-portfolio-2/)
 ### Objectives
 ## **Planning Stage**<a name="planning"></a>
 ### User Goals
+- Calculate take home pay - Users should be able to effortlessly input their salary details and receive accurate calculations for gross and net income.
+- Consider Multiple Factors - The calculator should allow users to consider various factors such as tax rates, deductions, and bonuses, providing a comprehensive overview of their financial situation.
+- Understand Results Clearly - The calculator should present results in a clear and understandable format, breaking down the details of gross income, net income, taxes paid, and deductions.
+- Access a Consistent Interface - Users should experience a consistent interface with a title bar and site background that remains visible across all screens for easy navigation.

 ### Site Owner Goals
 ## **Design**<a name="design"></a>
 ### Wireframes